cybernnal/cell-automaton/README.md

 # cell-automaton
 cell automaton simulator

+Requirement:
+	SDL2

+Build:
+	cmake . ; make

 Usage:

        life map_path [-z (!!!useful!!!)] [-s sleep in ms] [-m iteration min] [-e iteration max]

-       Map must be a square, the first line contain only rules: format: birth/stay Use '0' on run time to edit the map and 'q' to continue.
+       Map must be a square or y > x, the first line contain only rules: format: birth/stay Argument should be well formated as the behavior is undefined.
+       Use '0' on run time to edit the map and 'q' to continue.

        * -n n: number of neighbours cell to check (1 default)